marcosUNLP/qonscious/README.md

 pip install -e ".[dev,notebooks,viz]" # you can leave notebooks and viz out of you are only working on the framework.
 ```

+The **-e flag** in pip install tells pip to install Qonscious as a dependency so you can import from any Jupyter notebook working on the same venv while lettig you edit the framework.

 ## Examples

 The notebooks folder contains several examples showing how to use Qonscious in different use cases.